dotpyScript/Inventory-Management-System/README.md

-# Inventory Management System
+# Inventory Management System Using Nodejs, Express, Mongodb and Bootstrap

 Welcome to the Inventory Management System!
 This application is designed to streamline the management of inventory across various roles within your organization.
-Built with modern web technologies, our system ensures efficient, user-friendly, and secure management of inventory data.
+Built with modern web technologies, the system ensures efficient, user-friendly, and secure management of inventory data.

 ## Features

 - **Admin Module**: Manage system settings, user roles, and high-level inventory controls.
 - **Store Manager Module**: Oversee inventory operations, track stock levels, and manage suppliers.
 - **Cashier Module**: Handle sales transactions, process customer purchases, and generate sales reports.
-- **HR Manager Module**: Manage employee records, track attendance, and handle payroll.

 ## Technologies Used

 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB with Mongoose for ORM
-- **Frontend**: Bootstrap for styling, HTML5, and JavaScript
+- **Frontend**: Html, Css, Sass, Bootstrap for styling, and JavaScript
 - **Other library**: Bycrypt.js, Passport.js, Ejs

 ## Installation